ansys/pysimai/doc/source/user_guide/training.rst

 Learn more
 ==========

-Fr more information on the actions available to you, see :ref:`training_data`, :ref:`training_data_parts`, and :ref:`projects`.
+For more information on the actions available to you, see :ref:`training_data`, :ref:`training_data_parts`, and :ref:`projects`.